Cluj Napoca

 • That the largest and most modern multipurpose events hall in Southeast Europe is found here?
 It has the capacity to accommodate 7,000 people for sporting events and almost 10,000 for concerts.

 • That Babeș-Bolyai University is the most important academic institution in the country?
-Here, teaching is done in four languages: out of 105 specializations, 98 are in Romanian, 52 in Hungarian, 14 in German, and 4 in English.
+Here, teaching is done in four languages: out of 105 specialisations, 98 are in Romanian, 52 in Hungarian, 14 in German and 4 in English.

-• Based on the number of inhabitants, Cluj-Napoca is the third biggest city in Romania?
+• That based on the number of inhabitants, Cluj-Napoca is the third biggest city in Romania?

 Piata-unirii-cluj